t3brightside/syscategory_recources/README.md

  - FE implantation you got to do by yourself but check out examples below...

 ## Data processing example
+Please note your sys_categories have to be in the same site root.
 ```typoscript
 page = PAGE
 page {